All posts

 Voibe processes audio 100% on-device using Whisper models.
 No accounts required for basic use, no data collection, and sub-second startup times.
 It also has a Developer Mode that understands file and folder names from your active workspace, useful for anyone working with AI coding tools like Cursor.

-Where it falls short: The free tier is quite restrictive.
+Where it falls short: There is no free tier anymore, so you cannot try it at length before paying.
 Accuracy trails behind some cloud-powered alternatives.
 Mac only.

 9. MacWhisper